srivatsj/TwitterPlus/README.md

 ## Notes

-* Regarding compose a new tweet: When a tweet is composed, it is shown in timeline immediately but page is not forced to be refreshed.
-Please note that composed tweet would be shown before page is refreshed.
+* Regarding compose a new tweet: When a tweet is composed, it is shown in timeline immediately without full page refresh.
-* Regarding favorite/unfavorite/retweet: Retweet and favorites counts, green/grey retweet icons, yellow/grey favorite icons are updated for the original tweet once the action is done, but page is not forced to be refreshed.
+* Regarding favorite/unfavorite/retweet: Retweet and favorites counts, green/grey retweet icons, yellow/grey favorite icons are updated for the original tweet once the action is done without full page refresh.
-* Regarding reply, once replied to a tweet, new tweet(reply tweet) will be added at the top of the timeline page but page is not forced to be refreshed.
+* Regarding reply, once replied to a tweet, new tweet(reply tweet) will be added at the top of the timeline page without full page refresh.

 ## Open-source libraries used